B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Mods that add effects to bullet hits
 - Bullet tracing mods
 - Mods that remove textures or mapping elements
+- Mods that color the crosshair when a ped is in sight

 <span style="color: red">Sanctions:</span>
 - First offense: warning + removal of mods